-The 2018 Malawi Service Learning and Community Development program is led by Professor Lisa Blitz and Professor Denise Yull, provides an opportunity for students of diverse backgrounds and interests to learn about the dynamics of sustainable development with a focus on Malawi in the Southern Region of Africa.
+The 2018 Malawi Service Learning and Community Development program is led by Professor Lisa Blitz and Associate Professor Youjung Lee.
+This program provides an opportunity for students of diverse backgrounds and interests to learn about the dynamics of sustainable development with a focus on Malawi in the Southern Region of Africa.
 In addition to class time in Binghamton, the course involves three weeks in Malawi working closely with a local non-governmental organization, the Malawi Children’s Mission (MCM), and the three rural communities it serves: M’bwana, Jamali, and Mwazama.
 Originally established as a feeding center for orphaned children, MCM has expanded to provide preschool and primary education.
 Approximately 60 children go to school at MCM, receiving a quality of education that cannot be matched by overcrowded local government schools, and over 150 children rely on MCM for their most substantial meal of the day.
 The children served by MCM are largely those who have been orphaned by AIDS or other circumstances and have endured profound trauma and loss.
 Malawi is one of the world’s poorest countries, and the highest concentration of its poorest citizens live in the rural areas.
 Malaria, malnutrition, and HIV infection are endemic, and concerns about substance abuse among youth are prevalent.
 While the needs are profound, the strengths of the communities are impressive.
 To support these strengths, the project uses an asset-based community development (ABCD) approach.
 Readings, discussions, and individual research will cover concepts and issues of social and economic justice and the roles of local and international governments in development.
 We will give particular attention to the region’s cultural and political history, its richness of natural resources, and its post-colonial economic, political, and social growth and struggles.
 We will discuss the current and critical debates around the services provided by local NGOs and international aid organizations and the functions that they serve in and for communities.
 We will also examine the relationships, parallels, and differences between American racial, social, and economic justice struggles and those of sub-Saharan Africa.